Return to Fern Hill Golden Retrievers Home Page About Us

 Callie's Portrait, 9 months

-by Trifectas Repeat Performance *** MH UD CCA WCX CGC Can CD
+by Trifectas Repeat Performance *** MH UD CCA WCX VCX OS CGC Can CD

 We breed about one litter a year, and we do place puppies in both competition and active pet homes.
 The quality of the home is most important and we do not place pets in outdoor-only homes.
+We also do not ship puppies unaccompanied.
 We do stay actively involved in the lives of the puppies we place, and ask anyone who buys a puppy from us to keep us posted on their progress both good and bad.
 If you might be interested in one of our puppies, information is here.
-Our sale contract, specifying terms, conditions, and guarantees, is here.
+Our pattern sale contract, specifying the major terms, conditions, and guarantees, is here although we do modify this slightly for each litter as needed.

 254 Babbs Road, Lenoir City, TN 37771